mohitpai/journey-optimizer.en/help/using/configuration/dmarc-record-update.md

     However, with CNAME delegation it will also require entry in your hosting solution.
 Consequently, make sure you coordinate with your IT department so that they can perform the update detailed in [this section](dmarc-record.md#implement-dmarc).

-The most recent timelines shared by Google and Yahoo are as follows:
+The most recent timelines shared by Google and Yahoo! are as follows:

 * Google: